Optimization on Weak Riemannian Manifolds

 For optimization schemes base on infinite-dimensional manifolds, there are two main approaches: In many relevant examples, the infinite-dimensional gradient equations can be translated to finite-dimensional (partial) differential equations.
 These are then numerically solved using PDE methods (e.g. \cite{BaCaKaKaNaP24,LaW25,LaPaW25}).
-In the Hilbert manifold setting, discretisation of the equations are applied together with conditions assuring convergence and convergence rate, see e.g. \cite{Eli74,Pal63,SaZ04}.
-These techniques have been generalised to Banach manifolds (e.g. \cite{FaM20,Fee20,Tro98,DaF25,T25}) using weaker notions of gradients and dualities not necessarily induced by (weak) Riemannian metrics.
-These approaches either require strong settings (strong metrics, Hilbert manifolds) or exploit connections to finite dimensional geometry for the discretisation and computation of the descent scheme.
-To the best of our knowledge, a general investigation of basic optimization algorithms for weak Riemannian manifolds is so far missing.
+In the Hilbert manifold setting, discretization of the equations are applied together with conditions assuring convergence and convergence rate, see e.g. \cite{Eli74,Pal63,SaZ04}.
+These techniques have been generalized to Banach manifolds (e.g. \cite{FaM20,Fee20,Tro98,DaF25,T25}) using weaker notions of gradients and dualities not necessarily induced by (weak) Riemannian metrics.
+These approaches either require strong settings (strong metrics, Hilbert manifolds) or exploit connections to finite dimensional geometry for the discretization and computation of the descent scheme.
+To the best of our knowledge, a general investigation of basic optimization algorithms, and in particular discretization, for weak Riemannian manifolds is so far missing.